ziishaned/learn-regex/README.md

 ## 2.7 Anchors

 In regular expression to check if the matching symbol is the starting symbol or endnig symbol of the input string for this purpose we use anchors.
-Anchors are of two types: First type is Caret `^` that check if the matching character is the character of the input and the second type is Dolar `$` that checks if matching character is the last character of the input string.
+Anchors are of two types: First type is Caret `^` that check if the matching character is the start character of the input and the second type is Dolar `$` that checks if matching character is the last character of the input string.

 ### 2.7.1 Caret